Actias is hiring!

 • BA/BS in Biology, Environmental Science, Outdoor Education, Agriculture, or related field

-• Physical capacity to engage in outdoor work (lifting up to 25 lbs, standing, walking, etc.)
+• Physical capacity for outdoor work (standing, walking, lifting up to 25 lbs)

 Preferred Qualifications